Capital punishment in Burundi

 Capital punishment was abolished in Burundi on 24 April 2009.
 Burundi is not a state party to the Second Optional Protocol to the International Covenant on Civil and Political Rights.
+The last legal execution in Burundi took place in 1997.

 However, extrajudicial executions are common in Burundi.
-On 18 February 2016, Defense Minister Emmanuel Ntahomvukiye stated that the death penalty should be reinstated in Burundi, though this has not happened yet.
+On 18 February 2016, the then-Defense Minister Emmanuel Ntahomvukiye stated that the death penalty should be reinstated in Burundi, although that has not happened yet.